Well-Behaved Women Seldom Make History. Let’s Misbehave!

 “Well-behaved women seldom make history.”

 Many big industries want us to behave.
-They want us to be live “stylishly ever after,” they want our “girl power” to come from marketing that phrase on our push-up bras, they want our health to be defined by how good we can look from behind, they want us to fit within the boxes they give us that tell us “beauty hurts” and it’s up to us to push through the pain and work forever trying to obtain it.
+They want us to be live “stylishly ever after,” they want our “girl power” to come from marketing that phrase on our push-up bras, they want our health to be defined by how good we can look from behind, they want to empower us by telling us how to become more beautiful, and comfort us by saying “beauty hurts” and it’s up to us to push through the pain and work forever trying to obtain it.
 But if you’ve joined this fight to take back beauty, you know it’s time we stop being so “well-behaved.”
 It’s high time we stop behaving – looking, acting, speaking, buying, thinking – how the ever-so-powerful beauty, diet, cosmetic surgery, fashion, and media industries would have us behave!
 That’s why Beauty Redefined is here as a nonprofit corporation to speak up and fight back.
-That’s why we put positive messages that remind women of their worth all over the internet, through speaking events, and on sticky notes and posters that we ship worldwide.
-That’s why we point out Photoshopping Phoniness and beg everyone to stop “Physically Photoshopping” ourselves out of our beautiful realities!
+That’s why we put positive messages that remind women of their worth all over the internet, through speaking events, and on sticky notes that we ship worldwide.

 That’s why we work to constantly remind females how powerful, valuable, and beautiful they are in a media-saturated world that profits from them forgetting that truth.
 Because when you begin to grasp your potential for good, your power in this world, where real happiness is found, and the beauty you’ve already got going on, you stop “behaving” as these big industries would have you behave.